alexcoplan/sculpt/README.md

 end
 # => <!DOCTYPE html><html><p>Chunky bacon.</p></html>
 ```
-*Note: as of v0.1.04, you can supply the sculpt block as a string of code instead of a block.*
+*Note: as of v0.1.04, you **may** supply the sculpt block as a string of code instead of a block.
+This can be useful if you are reading code from files for example.*

 ### Nesting Tags